Skip to content

 }

-• [keepUnknownElements] Whether to keep unknown (custom) elements in the downsampled DOM.
+• [keepUnknownElements] Whether to keep unknown (custom) elements in the downsampled DOM (false by default).

-• [skipMarkdownTranslation] Whether to skip content HTML to Markdown translation.
+• [skipMarkdownTranslation] Whether to skip content HTML to Markdown translation (false by default).

 <section class="container" tabindex="3" required="true" type="example">